 Library of Congress Subject Heading 2

 The author retains all rights with regard to copyright.
 The author certifies that written permission from the owner(s) of third-party copyrighted matter included in the thesis, dissertation, paper, or record of study has been obtained.
 The author further certifies that IRB approval has been obtained for this thesis, or that IRB approval is not necessary for this thesis.
 Insofar as this thesis, dissertation, paper, or record of study is an educational record as defined in the Family Educational Rights and Privacy Act (FERPA) (20 USC 1232g), the author has granted consent to disclosure of it to anyone who requests a copy.

 Institutional Review Board (IRB) Approval

 El Zayat, M.

-(2015).Adsorption of heavy metals cations in wastewater using cement kiln dust [Master’s thesis, the American University in Cairo].
+(2015).Adsorption of heavy metals cations in wastewater using cement kiln dust [Doctoral Dissertation, the American University in Cairo].
 AUC Knowledge Fountain.

 El Zayat, Mohamed Abdel Kareem.
 Adsorption of heavy metals cations in wastewater using cement kiln dust.
 2015.
-American University in Cairo, Master's thesis.
+American University in Cairo, Doctoral Dissertation.
 AUC Knowledge Fountain.